 - Personnel Costs - Costs for 30 personnel to go through training if hosting a class and not opening it up to other departments; consider overtime rates for personnel attending and other administrative costs for personnel that may be necessary. - How the training will be delivered Will you host the class and allow other attendees to offset the costs or will all 30 spots be filled with personnel from your department?
-Once your instructors are trained how will you deliver the training to the remaining members of your department? - Props - The cost for the initial set of props is included in the \$47,000 costs for the FGS Train-the-Trainer course.
-The props remain with the host site.
-Additional sets of props cost \$13,030 (includes all signage, branding, crating and estimated cost of shipping). - A fire department may host a course and purchase the IAFF FGS Mobile Training Apparatus.
-The mobile trailer comes with the equivalent of two sets of training props incorporated into a trailer.
-The cost of this option is an additional \$34,000 for a total cost for 30 students of \$81,000 (towing vehicle not included).
-Props and trailers are a HIGH priority for Regional Applications and Medium Priority for single applications. - If a department has hosted a course in the past and would like to host another course but does not need updated props, the cost for this option is \$34,000. - Need to explain how you will meet the mandatory match of the grant money being requested.
+Once your instructors are trained how will you deliver the training to the remaining members of your department? - Props - The cost for the initial set of props is included in the \$70,500 costs for the FGS Train-the-Trainer course.
+The props remain with the host site. - Note: Props are MEDIUM priority for individual fire department requests and HIGH priority for regional requests.
+Consider the props as part of the contractual cost of the program and not a separate line item. - It may be best to consider a Regional Project for the FGS program. - Props are a HIGH priority for Regional Applications and Medium priority for single department applications. - If a department has hosted a course in the past and would like to host another course, the cost for this option is \$53,000. - Need to explain how you will meet the mandatory match of the grant money being requested.